-The SYSMON is described in the UltraScale Architecture System Monitor Advance Specification User Guide (UG580) [Ref 33].
+The SYSMON is described in the UltraScale Architecture System Monitor User Guide (UG580).

-- Config The Config (Configuration) table allows you to specify these device configuration features: - Readback CRC Clock (MHz) Xilinx 7 series and UltraScale devices include a feature to do continuous readback of configuration data in the background of a user design.
-This feature is aimed at simplifying detection of Single Event Upsets (SEUs) that cause a configuration memory bit to flip and can be used in conjunction with the FRAME ECC feature for advanced operations such as SEU corrections.
+• Config: The Config (Configuration) table allows you to specify these device configuration features:

+• Readback CRC Clock (MHz):

+Xilinx 7 series and UltraScale devices include a feature to do continuous readback of configuration data in the background of a user design.
+This feature is aimed at simplifying detection of Single Event Upsets (SEUs) that cause a configuration memory bit to flip and can be used with the FRAME ECC feature for advanced operations such as SEU corrections.
 In the Config table, enter the ReadBack CRC Clock frequency to include this feature in the XPE power estimate.
 Leave this blank if your design does not use the Readback CRC feature.

-Readback CRC is described in the 7 Series FPGAs Configuration User Guide (UG470) [Ref 34] or the UltraScale Architecture Configuration Advance Specification User Guide (UG570) [Ref 35].
+Readback CRC is described in the 7 Series FPGAs Configuration User Guide (UG470) or the UltraScale Architecture Configuration User Guide (UG570).

+• Config Bank Voltage:

-Config Bank Voltage - Specifies the setting of the Configuration Bank Voltage Select (CFGBVS), which determines the I/O voltage operating range and voltage tolerance for the configuration-related I/O banks in the device.
+Specifies the setting of the Configuration Bank Voltage Select (CFGBVS), which determines the I/O voltage operating range and voltage tolerance for the configuration-related I/O banks in the device.

-Configuration bank voltage is described in the 7 Series FPGAs Configuration User Guide (UG470) [Ref 34] or the UltraScale Architecture Configuration Advance Specification User Guide (UG570) [Ref 35].
+Configuration bank voltage is described in the 7 Series FPGAs Configuration User Guide (UG470) or the UltraScale Architecture Configuration User Guide (UG570).

+• PHASER:

-• PHASER - Phaser blocks are available in 7 Series devices to simplify the interface with high-speed memory devices.
+Phaser blocks are available in 7 series devices to simplify the interface with high-speed memory devices.
 For power estimation, these blocks are represented in a table on the Other sheet.
-Details for each Phaser setting are available in the Zynq-7000 SoC and 7 Series Devices Memory Interface Solutions User Guide (UG586) [Ref 10].
+Details for each Phaser setting are available in the Zynq-7000 SoC and Zynq-7000 SoC and 7 series Devices Memory Interface Solutions (UG586).